How to Celebrate New Year’s Eve in Times Square

 To get there, the subway is pretty much your only option -- a Lyft or taxi won’t be able to come anywhere close.
 The MTA is warning of “crowding conditions” at the 42nd Street Subway Station on New Year’s Eve, so exit at a nearby station (think Herald Square or Rockefeller Center) and walk the rest of the way.

 The earlier you arrive, the better chance you’ll have at a prime spot; the NYPD will close pedestrian access to Times Square block-by-block as it fills up, starting at the viewing areas at 43rd Street and moving north.
 That means that once you’re there, you can’t leave and come back in.

 When does the celebration start?

-The ball will be raised at 6pm; the live show begins at 8pm; and at midnight, 3,000 pounds of confetti will rain down from the sky, each piece printed with a stranger’s New Year’s wish.
+The ball will be lit and raised at 6pm; live performances start soon after on both the Countdown Stage and the Planet Fitness Center Stage; and at midnight, 3,000 pounds of confetti will rain down from the sky, each piece printed with a New Year’s wish from around the world.
 Hope you catch a good wish and not a bad or gross one!

 What are the food and drink options?

 Hungry?
 Better open that bag of cashews you packed.
 There won’t be any food or drink vendors allowed inside the barricades, so what you eat is what you brought.
 Thirsty?
 First, consider your options: If you drink water, you won’t die; but if you don’t drink water, you won’t have to pee.

 There are no bathrooms.
 I repeat: There are no bathrooms!
 You must choose between purposefully dehydrating yourself -- risking both death and your skincare routine -- or wearing a diaper.
 Cops usually look the other way when little kids are passed over barricades to pee in the street, but you’re not a baby, are you?
 No?
 Then put on your diaper.